trampgeek/moodle-qtype_coderunner/Readme.md

         exec(__student_answer__)

 The Twig syntax {{ STUDENT\_ANSWER | e('py') }} results in the student's submission
-being filtered by a Python escape function that escapes all double quote and backslash characters with an added backslash.
+being filtered by an escape function appropriate for the language Python, which escapes all double quote and backslash characters with an added backslash.

 Note that any output written to *stderr* is interpreted by CodeRunner as a runtime error, which aborts the test sequence, so the student sees the error output only on the first test case.

-The full `Python3_pylint` question type is a bit more complex than the above.
-It is given in full in the section on *template parameters*.
+The full `Python3_pylint` question type is much more complex than the above, because it includes many extra features, enabled by use of template parameters (see later).

 Some other more complex examples that we've used include:

  1. A Matlab question in which the template code (also Matlab) breaks down the student's code into functions, checking the length of each to make sure it's not too long, before proceeding with marking.

+ 1. Another advanced Matlab question in which the template code, written in Python runs the student's Matlab code, then runs the sample answer supplied within the question, extracts all the floating point numbers is both, and compares the numbers of equality to some given tolerance.

  1. A Python question where the student's code is actually a compiler for a simple language.
 The template code runs the student's compiler,